-The Food Zones
+The Food Zones Explained

-This shows what type of food could best come from where and starts to illustrate the percentage of our food we might aim to source from different zones.
+The Food Zones shows what type of food could best come from where and starts to illustrate the percentage of our food we might aim to source from different zones.

 It’s based on human-scale, organic, mixed farms located in and around urban areas which are directly connected to the urban communities they feed and which enable those communities to source increasing amounts of food from close to where they live.